-In order to be eligible as a 2015 Carson Scholarship recipient or to receive 2015 Carson Scholar Recognition, students must have a grade point average (GPA) of 3.75 or above on a 4.0 scale in the combined academic subjects: English/Reading/Language Arts, Math, Science, Social Studies, and Foreign Languages.
+In order to be eligible for a 2024 Carson Scholarship or to receive 2024 Carson Scholar Recognition, students must have a grade point average (GPA) of 3.75 or above on a 4.0 scale in the combined academic subjects: English/Reading/Language Arts, Math, Science, Social Studies, and Foreign Languages.

-The video below explains our GPA calculation Rules and Policies and walks through some examples of how CSF would calculate GPA.
+This video explains our GPA calculation Rules and Policies and walks through some examples of how CSF would calculate GPA.
 Please review this video first before contacting CSF with GPA calculation questions.